Welcome to the MRWA & Veolia Community Fund 2023-2024

-- WEEE :can be defined as electrical and electronic equipment that are battery or plug operated, that are broken or unwanted.
+- WEEE: Can be defined as electrical and electronic equipment that are battery or plug operated, that is broken or unwanted.
 Many of the electrical items that are thrown away can be recycled or repaired, which helps to save natural resources and reduces damage to the environment.

-An A–Z list and the Recycle Right links will help you to identify other household waste materials here https://www.recycleright.org.uk/
+An A–Z list and the Recycle Right website will help you to identify other household waste materials: www.recycleright.org.uk/

 4. Is my organisation eligible?

-To apply for Community Fund, you must not have any overdue monitoring or reporting from a previous funded project.
+To apply to the Community Fund you must not have any overdue monitoring or reporting from a previous MRWA funded project.